NOTE: This is a guest post by Gabi Ancarola of The Tiny Book.

 This part of the beach is popular for those into photography, especially in the early hours of the morning when the reflection of the sun creates alluring games of light on the surface of the river.

 Kalo Chorio is a tiny but rather important village that stands close to the main road connecting the towns on the Mirabello Gulf.
-Its name literally means “good village” and there’s a valid reason why.
+Its name means “good village” and there’s a valid reason why.

 This picturesque, green village is home to a stunning landscape of mountain springs, olive groves, and Mediterranean vegetation, and it enjoys a privileged upper position overlooking the Mirabello Bay.
 Kalo Chorio is known for the several Cretan tavernas, perfect to taste some of Crete’s most authentic dishes made with fresh local products.